triamnetwork/triam-docs/docs/guides/concepts/operations.md

   The transaction would have to be signed by both Anush_account and Bridget_account, but the sequence number consumed will be from account Anush_temp.

-  If `Anush_account` wants to recover the XLM balance from `Anush_temp`, an additional operation "Operation 3" can be included in the transaction.
+  If `Anush_account` wants to recover the RIA balance from `Anush_temp`, an additional operation "Operation 3" can be included in the transaction.
 If you want to do this, `Anush_temp` must add `Anush_account` as a signer with a weight that crosses the high threshold:
   * Operation 3
     * source=_null_
     * Account Merge -> "Anush_account"